-The above figure illustrates mechanistically the processes of oxidative phosphorylation and MIUN induced by small miunins.
+Mitochondrial uncoupling can be induced by small-molecule mitochondrial uncouplers, which we named miunins.
+The above figure illustrates mechanistically the processes of oxidative phosphorylation and mitochondrial uncoupling induced by small-molecule miunins.
 Note in red-dotted box: miunins are lipophilic weak acids functioning within the mitochondrial inner membrane.
 They exist between the de-protonated form (U–) and protonated form (UH).
 Near the outer side of the membrane where proton concentration is high, Miunins are protonated.
-The protonated miunins move to the matrix side by random movements, where they are deprotonated and the protons are released to the mitochondrial matrix.
-As a result, the energy derived from oxidation of fat (or other nutrients) are directly converted to heat rather than for ATP synthesis.
+The protonated miunins move to the matrix side by random movements, where they are deprotonated.
+The protons are then released to the mitochondrial matrix, where the proton concentration is low.
+As a result, the energy derived from oxidation of fat (or other nutrients) is directly converted to heat rather than for ATP synthesis.